Belgium Population 2023 (Live)

 Overall, Belgium represents a rich group of inhabitants who belong to different ethnicities.
 It is a country that is showing steady growth and can provide support for its growing population numbers.
 The official languages include Dutch, French, and German.

-In terms of religious followings, the Belgium population is relatively diverse, with 50% reporting an affiliation with Roman Catholics, Protestant and other Christian at 2.5%, Muslim with 5%, Jewish at 0.4%, Buddhist 0.3%, atheist 9.2%, and no preference with 32.6% of the population.
+In terms of religious followings, the Belgium population is relatively diverse, with 50% reporting an affiliation with Roman Catholics.
+Protestants and other Christians make up 2.5%, Muslims 5%, Jewish 0.4%, Buddhists 0.3%, and atheists 9.2%.
+The remaining 32.6% of the population have no religious affiliation.

 Belgium became an independent nation in 1830 after parting ways politically with the Netherlands.
 Belgium has long been known for its neutrality policy but abandoned this for a time during World Wars I and II when they were invaded by Germany.
 The growth rate has remained pretty close to half of a percent annually, fairly consistently until the present day.